Conning Inc. Sells 498,488 Shares of SPDR Blackstone Senior Loan ETF (NYSEARCA:SRLN)

-Conning Inc. decreased its stake in SPDR Blackstone Senior Loan ETF (NYSEARCA:SRLN – Get Rating) by 43.7% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 641,274 shares of the company’s stock after selling 498,488 shares during the period.
-Conning Inc. owned 0.44% of SPDR Blackstone Senior Loan ETF worth $26,228,000 at the end of the most recent quarter.
+Conning Inc. lowered its holdings in shares of SPDR Blackstone Senior Loan ETF (NYSEARCA:SRLN – Get Rating) by 43.7% in the fourth quarter, according to its most recent disclosure with the SEC.
+The firm owned 641,274 shares of the company’s stock after selling 498,488 shares during the period.
+Conning Inc. owned 0.44% of SPDR Blackstone Senior Loan ETF worth $26,228,000 as of its most recent filing with the SEC.

-Other hedge funds also recently modified their holdings of the company.
-Royal Bank of Canada grew its holdings in SPDR Blackstone Senior Loan ETF by 24.5% during the first quarter.
-Royal Bank of Canada now owns 6,739,428 shares of the company’s stock worth $303,006,000 after purchasing an additional 1,324,687 shares during the period.
-SCS Capital Management LLC grew its holdings in SPDR Blackstone Senior Loan ETF by 1.3% during the third quarter.
-SCS Capital Management LLC now owns 3,785,705 shares of the company’s stock worth $154,722,000 after purchasing an additional 48,508 shares during the period.
-UBS Group AG grew its holdings in SPDR Blackstone Senior Loan ETF by 60.2% during the first quarter.
-UBS Group AG now owns 3,562,518 shares of the company’s stock worth $160,171,000 after purchasing an additional 1,338,792 shares during the period.
-Goldman Sachs Group Inc. grew its holdings in SPDR Blackstone Senior Loan ETF by 10.2% during the second quarter.
-Goldman Sachs Group Inc. now owns 3,102,333 shares of the company’s stock worth $129,181,000 after purchasing an additional 286,900 shares during the period.
-Finally, Lord Abbett & CO.
-LLC grew its holdings in SPDR Blackstone Senior Loan ETF by 43.9% during the third quarter.
-Lord Abbett & CO.
-LLC now owns 2,861,028 shares of the company’s stock worth $116,930,000 after purchasing an additional 872,348 shares during the period.
+A number of other hedge funds and other institutional investors have also bought and sold shares of SRLN.
+Harbor Investment Advisory LLC acquired a new stake in SPDR Blackstone Senior Loan ETF during the third quarter worth approximately $25,000.
+Accurate Wealth Management LLC acquired a new stake in SPDR Blackstone Senior Loan ETF during the fourth quarter worth approximately $30,000.
+Psagot Value Holdings Ltd. Israel acquired a new stake in SPDR Blackstone Senior Loan ETF during the third quarter worth approximately $41,000.
+Ameliora Wealth Management Ltd. acquired a new stake in shares of SPDR Blackstone Senior Loan ETF in the third quarter valued at approximately $45,000.
+Finally, Larson Financial Group LLC acquired a new stake in shares of SPDR Blackstone Senior Loan ETF in the fourth quarter valued at approximately $49,000.

 About SPDR Blackstone Senior Loan ETF